jmike/macos-dev-setup/README.md

 # MacOS-Ninja

-Guidelines to setup macOS for ninja developers.
+Best practices to setup and configure macOS for developers.

 ### Table of Contents